petripellinen/Portfolio/README.md

 4. ### Data Camp

     Here is a proof of completing the assigned tasks in Data Camp.
-In the first picture is the main banner of my Data Camp account showing XP earned and the amount of completed courses and exercises.
+In the picture is the main banner of my Data Camp account showing XP earned and the amount of completed courses and exercises and the proof of completion of assigned tasks.

      ![Account banner](banner.JPG)
      ![Tasks_1](tasks1.JPG)
      ![Tasks_2](tasks2.JPG)

- 5. ### Coursera
+ 5. ### My Work on the project

- And also here I attached the proof of the finished chapters on Coursera platform.
+ In this chapter I will present and explain my work on the project with parts of the actual python code used in the project.
+I will go over my work on the code in small parts.
+I will also present the results my code with pictures and explanations.
+All our coding was done in Jupyter Python Notebooks, so all examples are from a Python Notebook.
+I will add the whole notebook to the end of this portfolio.

  ![Coursera](Coursera_1.png)